mui/material-ui/docs/src/pages/components/tables/tables-fr.md

 <p class="description">Tables display sets of data.
 They can be fully customized.</p>

-[Tables](https://material.io/design/components/data-tables.html) display information in a way that’s easy to scan, so that users can look for patterns and insights.
+Tables display information in a way that's easy to scan, so that users can look for patterns and insights.
 Ils peuvent être intégrés au contenu principal, tel que les cartes.

-Tables can include:
+They can include:

 - Une visualisation correspondante
 - Menu principal
 - Outils pour interroger et manipuler des données

-Lorsque des outils sont inclus, ils doivent être placés directement au-dessus ou au-dessous de la table.
+{{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Structure

 Un exemple simple et sans fioritures.

 Une table de données contient en haut une ligne d’en-tête qui répertorie les noms de colonne, suivis de lignes pour les données.

+## Tri & Sélection

+The `Table` component has a close mapping to the native `<table>` elements.
+This constraint makes building rich data tables challenging.

+The [`DataGrid` component](/components/data-grid/) is designed for use-cases that are focused around handling a large amounts of tabular data.
+While it comes with a more rigid structure, in exchange, you gain more powerful features.

 ## Tableau simple